admhpr/oversight/content/notes/on-systems-thinking.md

 * Balancing feedback loop regulates the outflow (customer demand).
 Dealer can monitor sales and sales trends.
 If forecast is higher, the dealer can modify the inflow of new vehicles accordingly.

+* Delays are inherent to the system.
+The response to each balancing loop is not immediate or always accurate.

+* Perception delay: The dealer bases their ordering decisions on a 5-day average to smooth the temporary spikes and dips in demand.

+* Response delay: The dealer doesn’t adjust inflows in a single order.
+They make up a fraction of any shortfall with each subsequent order.
+Changes in inflows occur over several days (rather than as a one-time, immediate response).

+* Delays in balancing feedback loops result in system oscillations (fluctuations over time of inventory levels).
+Other delays: production delays, delivery delays, construction delays.

 ### Reference